gboncoffee/le-petit-lapin/README.md

 # Le Petit Lapin

 Le Petit Lapin is a X window manager written in Rust as a library.
-One must create a binary Cargo crate that depends on `lapin` to build it with a desired configuration.
+One must create a binary Cargo crate that depends on `le-petit-lapin` to build it with a desired configuration.

 The name "Le petit lapin" was choosen by a friend of mine and it means "The little bunny" in French, but I'm not 100% sure about that because I don't speak